Community Grants Investment Plan

 Community Impact Study

 The purpose of the Community Impact Study is to identify both the direct impacts of Port-related operations on the local community and community-based mitigation measures to relieve these impacts.
 The CIS identifies Port-related community impacts through a California Environmental Quality Act-like analysis that uses quantitative and qualitative, industry-accepted technical methodologies to demonstrate a connection between Port operations, the impact to the community, and possible ways to reduce these impacts.
-Read the Community Impact Study used to formulate the Plan.
+Read the Community Impact Study used to formulate the Community Grants Program.

 Read a letter from the State Lands Commission commending the Port of Long Beach for developing the Community Impact Study.